What is STIR/SHAKEN and how does it impact robocalling?Follow

 Bandwidth is actively engaged in efforts to implement the most robust call authentication framework possible, while also working diligently to stop the transmission of illegal robocalling on our network holistically.
 We continue to lead industry efforts and best practices, including a three-pronged operational approach (prevent, detect, and mitigate) to stopping illegal robocalls.

 Read more about Bandwidth's approach to fighting telecom fraud.

 What is the difference between STIR and SHAKEN?

-When originating a call on the network, the originating service provider’s Secure Telephone Identity Authentication Service (STI-AS) creates an encrypted SIP Identity Header that includes the following data:
+When originating a call on the network, the originating service provider’s Secure Telephone Identity Authentication Service (STI-AS) creates an encrypted SIP identity header that includes the following data:

 - Attestation level

-- Date and Time
+- Date and time

-- Calling and Called Numbers
+- Calling number

-- Orig ID for analytics and/or traceback purposes among others
+- Orig ID for analytics and/or traceback

 - Location of certificate repository